jgalletta/SimpleSalesforceTutorial/README.md

     If that doesn't work, do this: sudo pip install simple-salesforce

+3. Load your .py file into your IDE and fill lines 11 and 12 with your credentials (between the two apostrophes) in order to connect with your org

-3. Now you are all set, load the provided .py file, follow the tutorials, and start messing around in your Salesforce org with Python.
+4. Now you are all set, follow the tutorials, and start messing around in your Salesforce org with Python.

 IMPORTANT NOTE: The provided .py file will not alter your org out of the box